Why Artificial Light May Harm Your Sleep Quality and How to Protect Yourself

 Individuals are exposed to all types of artificial light throughout the day and evening from overhead fluorescents and desk lights in the work environment to home kitchen, lamp lights and more.
 Computer screens, mobile devices and televisions also are frequent, if not excessive, light sources.
 Here's why this light exposure matters.

-According to circadian biology expert Nick Coetzee, CEO of RedPanda Therapy, your brain is able to detect the time of day by interpreting the colours of light that come through your eyes.
+According to circadian biology expert Nick Coetzee, your brain is able to detect the time of day by interpreting the colours of light that come through your eyes.
 A signal travels from your eyes to a part of your brain called the hypothalamus, which controls which hormones your body releases.
 These can be hormones that make you feel alert (such as cortisol) or hormones that help you sleep (such as melatonin).

 Mr. Coetzee explains that sunlight in the morning is comprised of a relatively high concentration of blue light.
 Blue light signals morning time and helps you feel awake and alert.
 In the evening as the sun sets, individuals are exposed to more of the orange or red wavelengths of light, which signal that it is almost time for sleep.